oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 Sample Docker configurations to facilitate installation, configuration, and environment setup for Docker users.
 This project includes quick start dockerfiles for Oracle SOA 12.2.1.3.0 based on Oracle Linux 7, Oracle JRE 8 (Server) and Oracle Fusion Middleware Infrastructure 12.2.1.3.0.

 At the end of this configuration there may be 3 containers running:
-1. Oracle Database Container (Only when container based Database is used)
+1. Oracle Database Container (Optional: only when RCU schema is created in a database running in a container)
-2. Oracle Weblogic Admin Server Container
+2. Oracle Weblogic Administration Server Container
-3. Oracle Weblogic Managed Server Container (SOA Server)
+3. Oracle Weblogic Managed Server Container (Oracle SOA Server or Oracle Service Bus Server)

 The containers will be connected using a Docker User Defined network.